Are you an executive director looking for support?

 Q: Can I get CFRE credits for this?

-A: We have got 13.25 credits for your attendance and completion of each conference session.
+A: We are working on getting credits for your attendance and completion of each conference session and will get back to you.

 Q: I want to learn how to fundraise more effectively, not just about my career.
 Do you offer that?

-A: No. The Nonprofit Leadership Summit is for senior nonprofit leadership to learn how to take their nonprofits to the next level in fundraising.
+A: No. The Nonprofit Leadership Summit is in September and you should totally come but your registration is separate.
 But if you become a member of Fundraising Mastermind Elite, both conferences are included in your membership.

 Q: I don't want my boss to know I'm jobhunting.
 Can I be anonymous?